Hospitality Studies (Higher Certificate) (Level 6)

 About the Course

-CR657 Course Location: CIT Bishopstown Campus
+CR657 Course Location: MTU Cork Bishopstown Campus

 The Higher Certificate in Arts in Hospitality Studies is designed to meet the skills requirements of students who wish to pursue careers within the hospitality sector.
 Graduates typically work in contact with the customer in hotels, restaurants or bar operations or associated areas such as conferences and events.
 The strong element of practical learning involved in this course is appealing to many candidates.